saberland/saber-theme-tailsaw/README.md

 - A fully responsive theme
 - [Tailwind CSS](https://tailwindcss.com/), a utility CSS framework that allows you to customize your design without touching a line of CSS
 - Syntax highlighting using [Prism](https://prismjs.com)
+- A search bar which indexes your content automatically (when `saber-plugin-search` is used)
 - Progress bar and page transition
 - A custom 404 page
 - A component for accepting newsletter signups
 - A sample contact form

 Coming soon:

-- A search bar which indexes your content automatically and requires zero configuration
 - RSS feed and sitemap generator
 - Config options